JasmineDaniels/Claims.io/README.md

 ## Future Development

-Claims.io will feature a React front-end with multiple user-agent interaction features, client and serve-side Authenication, and more, please stay tuned for more updates!
+Claims.io will feature a React front-end with multiple user-agent interaction features, client and server-side Authenication, and more, please stay tuned for more updates!

 ## License